thimpat/to-esm/docs/ideas/working-with-both-CJS-and-ESM.md

 <span style="font-size:40px;">💡</span>

-## Working with both CJS and ESM
+## Working with both CJS and ESM !heading

 You may want to work with both CommonJs and ESM together.
-So, you benefit from both world.
+So, you benefit from both worlds.

 The CommonJs approach is a dynamic one.
-You can do things like:
+So, for example, you can do things like:

 ```javascript
 if (a)